Active Substance: Stanozolol

 Packaging: 10*1ml (50mg/ml) Amps per box

-Stanobolon Stanozolol Oil Based by Pharm-Tec
+Stanozolol Aqua Suspension by Pharm-Tec

-Stanozolol oil is also named Winstrol, Rexogin, Stromba or Winthrop.
+Stanozolol Aqua is also named Winstrol, Rexogin, Stromba or Winthrop.
 Stanozolol is a derivative of dihydrotestosterone, chemically altered so that the hormone’s anabolic (tissue-building) properties are greatly amplified and its androgenic activity minimized.
 Stanozolol is classified as an “anabolic” steroid, and exhibits one of the strongest dissociations of anabolic to androgenic effect among commercially available agents.
 It also cannot be aromatized into estrogens, so you cannot get gynocomastia.
 Stanozolol is the second most widely used oral steroid, succeeded in popularity only by

 Dianabol (methandrostenolone).lt is favored for its ability to promote muscle growth without water-retention, making it highly valued by dieting bodybuilders and competitive athletes.